 Hypothyroidism and iron deficiency have more in common than you might think.
 From fatigue to hair loss, these two conditions can not only make you feel miserable.
 They are also intimately tied when it comes to your health.
+Here's what you need to know about hypothyroidism and how to raise iron levels.

 What is Hypothyroidism?